 - Geographic.
 Geographic segmentation divides your audience by location (e.g., state, region, DMA, etc.).

 - Behavioral.
 Behavioral segmentation divides your audience based on behavior.
-You can segment your audience based on behaviors like how they interact with your website, how they use products like yours, events they attend.
+You can segment your audience based on behaviors like how they interact with your website, how they use products like yours, and the events they attend.

 All of these categories should influence your marketing approach.
 Each offers valuable insight on its own, but to get the full benefit of audience segmentation, you should use them all.